Cleistocactus crassicaulis: Description

 Cleistocactus cassicaulis is a shrubby cactus with slightly spreading to spreading gray-green shoots that branch at the base.
-It grows to heights of 1.5 to 3 meters and has a diameter of 6 to 8 centimeters.
+It grows to heights of 1.5 to 3 meters and has a diameter of 6 to 8 cm.
 The plant features 16 to 18 undulating ribs, with areoles spaced about 1 cm apart along these ribs.
-The spines are golden-yellow, straight, and range from 1 to 4 centimeters in length.
-Typically, there is one strong, needle-like central spine, sometimes several, measuring 2 to 4 centimeters.
-Additionally, there are 5 to 6 radial spines, each between 5 and 15 millimeters long.
+The spines are golden-yellow, straight, and range from 1 to 4 cm in length.
+Typically, there is one strong, needle-like central spine, sometimes several, measuring 2 to 4 cm.
+Additionally, there are 5 to 6 radial spines, each between 5 and 15 mm long.

 The plant produces many radially symmetrical green flowers near the tips of its shoots, which open at night.
-These flowers are approximately 2.2 to 3 centimeters long.
-The green bracts beneath the flowers are very small, about 3 millimeters.
-The spherical fruits are light yellow to reddish-yellow, measuring 1.5 to 2 centimeters in diameter.
+These flowers are approximately 2.2 to 3 cm long.
+The green bracts beneath the flowers are very small, about 3 mm.
+The spherical fruits are light yellow to reddish-yellow, measuring 1.5 to 2 cm in diameter.
 They split irregularly from the tip when ripe.